 Material Science introduces students to the laboratory and classroom experiences that they would encounter in the exciting field of material science and engineering (MSE).
-Material scientists and material engineers seek to understand the relationships between the structure, properties, develop improved processes for making materials and understand the role of materials in the changing environment of tomorrow.
+Material scientists and material engineers seek to understand the relationships between the structures, properties, develop improved processes for making materials and understand the role of materials in the changing environment of tomorrow.
 This course focuses on using the five major classes of materials: Solids, Metals, Ceramics, Polymers (plastics) and Composites.

-0442 EARTH SCIENCE
+0442 EARTH SCIENCE 1⁄2 CR

-This one semester course investigates Earth and Space from their formation to the present.
+This one semester course investigates Earth and space from their formation to the present.
 The course content focuses on geology, weather, climate, pollution, natural resources, plate tectonic forces and space.

-0440 OCEANOGRAPHY
+0440 OCEANOGRAPHY 1⁄2 CR